Containerisation and compliance

 New technologies and the importance of data

 We are now able to collect large amounts of data from all of our Hazcheck tools.
-In 2021, with our Hazcheck tools for declared dangerous goods, we were performing more than 400,000 validations per month, representing 82% of the world’s DG/hazmat container traffic, and picking up around 4,000 rejections per month.
+“In the year 2021, utilizing our Hazcheck tools for declared dangerous goods, we conducted over 400,000 validations per month, accounting for 82% of the world’s DG/hazmat container traffic.
+Additionally, we identified and rejected approximately 4,000 shipments each month.
 The Hazcheck Inspections used by NCB in their container inspection database has an excess of 100,000 data records and is constantly growing.
-Hazcheck Detect is screening more than 15 million shipments per month.
-These data sets along with machine learning and AI techniques will be able to help improve the detection of invalid and dangerous shipments by creating new rules and search terms.
+Hazcheck Detect actively screens over 15 million shipments monthly.
+Leveraging machine learning and AI techniques, these data sets enhance the detection of invalid and dangerous shipments.
+Anticipating the year 2022, we expect to deliver additional advancements in our industry solutions.
+This is particularly crucial, given the dynamic nature of containerization, ensuring ongoing innovation and continual improvement in our capabilities.
+Furthermore, these developments are vital for staying at the forefront of the evolving industry landscape.

 NCB